 7. Processes used by DNS users and operators to guarantee that the Risk Analysis related to the DNS is comprehensive and updated.

-I believe more education is needed about how to conduct risk analysis using the current frameworks and tools;, each entity would then have to conduct their risk analysis that captures their own risk in discrete and aggregate form and allows them to manage this risk in a manner that is viable for their particular business model.
+I believe more education is needed about how to conduct risk analysis using the current frameworks and tools.
+Each entity would then have to conduct their risk analysis that captures their own risk in discrete and aggregate form and allows them to manage this risk in a manner that is viable for their particular business model.

 Risk analysis models should explicitly recognize DNS as a critical asset that enables nearly all Internet-facing and internal transactions in today’s IP networking environments.
 Application of well-practiced systematic approaches to risk analysis that fully enumerates the role of the DNS in enabling user-desired or machine-initiated transactions and appropriately considers systemic elements of the DNS (e.g., registrant credentials, registrar operations, registry and managed DNS resiliency functions, recursive name servers operation) is elemental to any comprehensive risk analysis plan.